ArunRamachandran/github-repositories-web-app/README.md

 # Guidelines

 ## Pre-requisites
-    - node version :  > v16
+    - node version :  v16.10.0 or higher
     - yarn

+## Project Guidelines

+ Install the dependencies using `yarn install` and start the application using `yarn start`.

 ## Available Scripts

 In the project directory, you can run: